Two-Stage Cryogenic HEMT Based Amplifier For Low Temperature Detectors: Introduction

 \section{Introduction}

 Understanding the particle nature of dark matter, which makes up approximately 85\% of the matter content in the universe, remains one of the biggest open questions in the fields of particle physics and cosmology.
 After decades of null results in searches for weakly interacting massive dark matter candidates~\cite{xenon1t_wimp, PhysRevLett.118.021303, PhysRevLett.119.181302, Alkhatib_2021}, experimental and theoretical efforts have shifted towards a broad range of masses, including lighter mass dark matter candidates with masses below $\mathcal{O}$(MeV)~\cite{battaglieri2017cosmic}.
 These light mass dark matter particles present a substantial detection challenge, as their relatively low kinetic energy limits the energy deposited in a target to be sub-eV.
-The SPLENDOR collaboration (Search for Particles of Light dark mattEr with Narrow-gap semiconDuctORs) is developing novel narrow-bandgap single-crystal semiconductors with electronic bandgaps on the order 1-100meV~\cite{rosa2020colossal, Piva_2021}.
+The SPLENDOR collaboration (Search for Particles of Light dark mattEr with Narrow-gap semiconDuctORs) is developing novel narrow-bandgap single-crystal semiconductors with electronic bandgaps on the order 1-100 meV~\cite{rosa2020colossal, Piva_2021} in order to probe fermionic (bosonic) dark matter masses below an MeV (eV).

 When dark matter interacts with a semiconductor, electrons (holes) are excited into the conduction (valence) band.
 This created charge can be drifted in an electric field and the image current integrated to measure the induced signal.
-To readout this charge signal, the SPLENDOR collaboration designed and built a two-stage cryogenic charge amplifier utilizing high electron mobility transistors (HEMTs) using similar HEMT transistors that have been used in experiments such as SuperCDMS~\cite{PHIPPS2019181} and RICOCHET~\cite{augier2023demonstration}.
+To read out this charge signal, the SPLENDOR collaboration designed and built a two-stage cryogenic charge amplifier utilizing high electron mobility transistors (HEMTs) using similar HEMT transistors that have been used in experiments such as SuperCDMS~\cite{PHIPPS2019181} and RICOCHET~\cite{augier2023demonstration}.
 This amplifier input stage operates at $\sim$10\,mK to both reduce thermal noise and parasitic capacitance.
-An important feature of this charge amplifier design is that its performance is independent of the detector substrate material---allowing for rapid prototyping of different semiconducting detector geometries and materials.